 For a sustainable climate and clean air, we need to dramatically reduce greenhouse gas emissions.
 Using our satellite instruments, we aim to give the world access to reliable, exact and independent monitoring of emissions by 2030.
 This will help reduce global emissions using a targeted approach.

-Quantum technology marks a new era
+Quantum technology heralds a new era

 Seeing without being seen